-In 2012, the ICA's Programme Commission made Africa a priority area for its professional programme work to support:
+In 2012, the ICA's Programme Commission (PCOM) made Africa a priority area in professional programme work, with the aim of supporting:

-The Africa Strategy created a high-level mandate for supporting advocacy and training in Africa.
-Pitching the Strategy at this level enabled the ICA and its members to engage with international and local partners and to support local needs at the project level.
+The Africa Strategy culminated in high-level decisions in support of advocacy and training in Africa.
+Pitching the strategy at the highest level enabled ICA and its members to engage with international and local partners and to support local needs at project level.

-The Strategy was developed in consultation with ICA members, and in particular, African members.
-It was supported by a Workplan with priorities, projects, and tasks for the ICA and the Africa Working Group from 2015-2020.
+The strategy was developed in consultation with ICA members, in particular those in Africa.
+It was supported by a Workplan with priorities, projects and tasks for the ICA and the Africa Working Group (2015-2020).

-The version uploaded below of the Africa Strategy was adopted by the ICA Programme Commission and endorsed by the ICA Executive Board in Reykjavik in September 2015.
+The Africa Strategy was adopted by the ICA Programme Commission and endorsed by the ICA Executive Board in Reykjavik in September 2015.

-This first phase of the Africa Programme was led by James Lowry, who worked as a volunteer under the role of Secretary of ICA’s Africa Programme.
+This first phase of the Africa Programme was led by James Lowry, who took on the task of ICA’s Africa Programme Secretary on a voluntary basis.